wp-plugins/effect-maker/readme.txt

 Multiple configurations effects are supported in a single wordpress site, thanks to the JavaScript instancing technology in Effect Maker.

-Internet Explorer 9.0, Chrome and Firefox supported.
+Internet Explorer 9.0, Chrome, Opera and Firefox supported.
 Some effects may work on earlier versions of Internet Explorer down to version 8.0.

 == Installation ==